ahuggins/event-test/readme.md

 Be aware, that when using Homestead, your Laravel application will be running in local mode on it.
 Therefore you should set up a DB according to the config in the app/config/local/database.php file.
 If you use the Vagrant file in the root of the project, you would probably need to setup a DB following the app/config/database.php file.

 ### Environment Settings
 Configuration is set through dotfiles.
 This is currently only implemented for your database settings.
-After creating your database, create a file in the root directory named `.env.local.php` and set your `host`, `database`, `user`, and `password` values in the `$_ENV` global variable.
+After creating your database, create a file in the root directory named `.env.local.php` and set your `DB_HOST`, `DB_NAME`, `DB_USER`, and `DB_PASS` values in the `$_ENV` global variable.
 Laravel will automatically load these files for you.

+### Seeds & Migrations
+After getting your DB set up, you will need to run seeds and migrations on the DB.
+You can do this with `php artisan migrate --seed`
+If you happen to be using homestead, make sure you aren't an idiot and running migrations on your local machine instead of on the VM (like @oflannabhra did)

 -- This section may not be complete.
 So if any other contributors would like to elaborate...feel free.